 Manteo, the only incorporated town on Roanoke Island and the Dare County seat, is a small island town complete with a picturesque waterfront, a safe harbor, welcoming docks and a charming downtown historic area.

 The main corridor of Manteo is U.S. Highway 64.
 This road is lined with shops, galleries, restaurants, service businesses and places to stay.
 A bicycle/multi-use path runs parallel to U.S. Highway 64 for the northern half of this picturesque island.
 If you have a bicycle handy, we highly recommend using this path to explore Roanoke Island.
-The path ends at a beautiful soundfront park.
-Also on the island are the attractions of Fort Raleigh National Historic Site, The Lost Colony’s Waterside Theatre, The Elizabethan Gardens, the North Carolina Aquarium, Island Farm and the fishing village of Wanchese.
+The path ends at a beautiful soundfront park and beach.
+Also on the island are the attractions of Fort Raleigh National Historic Site, The Lost Colony’s Waterside Theatre, The Elizabethan Gardens, North Carolina Aquarium on Roanoke Island, National Wildlife Refuges Visitor Center, Island Farm and the fishing village of Wanchese.